janelia-flyem/dvid/README.md

 In the above, we are saying to use the executables created in the $BUILDEM_DIR/bin directory first, which should include the DVID executable, and also use buildem-created libraries.

-To build DVID using buildem, do the following steps:
+Create an empty build directory and build dvid:

-    % cd $GOPATH/src/github.com/janelia-flyem/dvid
+    % cd $DVIDSRC
     % mkdir build
     % cd build
-    % cmake -D BUILDEM_DIR=/path/to/buildem/dir ..
+    % cmake -D BUILDEM_DIR=$BUILDEM_DIR ..

+The example above creates a build directory in the dvid repo directory, which also has a .gitignore that ignores all "build" and "build-*" files/directories.

 If you haven't built with that buildem directory before, do the additional steps:

     % make
     % cmake -D BUILDEM_DIR=/path/to/buildem/dir ..

-To build DVID without a built-in web client, assuming you are still in the CMake build directory from above:
+### Making and testing DVID

+Make dvid:

     % make dvid